Asterias amurensis: Taxonomy

 Walter Kenrick Fisher also subsumed Asterias rollestoni as a forma of A. amurensis in 1930, and further stated that A. versicolor might well intergrade with his A. amurensis f. rollestoni to the north of its range.
 In 1936, and subsequently in 1940, Ryori Hayashi followed Fisher's interpretation, in 1940 even subsuming Asterias versicolor as a form of A. amurensis, although Alexander Michailovitsch Djakonov in 1950 and subsequent authors have rejected this taxonomic interpretation.

 Asterias pectinata was described from Kamchatka by Johann Friedrich Brandt in 1834 or 1835, and synonymised with Asterias amurensis by Fisher in 1930.

-In the 1950 work Sea stars (Asteroids) of the USSR Seas (translation) Djakonov named five new forms of this species from the far eastern Soviet Union (recognising six forms including the nominate), although these were later all synonymised, except for one: f. robusta.
+In the 1950 work Sea stars (Asteroids) of the USSR Seas (translation) Djakonov named five new forms of this species from the far eastern Soviet Union (recognizing six forms including the nominate), although these were later all synonymised, except for one: f. robusta.

 Intraspecific variation

 There are two forms (or subspecies) are accepted in the World Register of Marine Species by Christopher Mah as of 2008: